ahmedmusharaf31/dba-reddit-project/README.md

 To recreate data or results:

-1. Run the main_script.py
-2. Run the F1_dashbaord via this command: python -m streamlit run f1_dashboard.py
+1. Run the F1_dashbaord via this command: python -m streamlit run f1_dashboard.py (It will take some time to run for the very first time, then it will store the data in the cache)
-3. Enjoy!
+2. Enjoy!

 No committed binary or database files are required.